NetSPI/PowerHunt/README.md

 * fix groups and user collection on 2008 ps3 vs ps5 - function used are not backwards compatable
 * FIX cast error in field for wmi bindings modules
 * Update $AnalysisModuleDesc in each analysis module.

 **Features**
+* visual square with coloring mapped to instance density.  ... like asm
 * **find method to get affected computer counts by anomaly/artifact and overall; write sumtable to csv**
 * Create an HTML summary report (summary for discovery(sample), collection, analysis; main page for each with dig in html files)
 * add html page generation and link to report - function ready/added, just need to add lines for file generation